 - October 1st: Earliest date to complete the FAFSA

-- March 15th: Priority deadline for continuing students to submit the FAFSA
+- March 15th: Priority deadline for continuing students to apply for financial aid

-- Late March: We begin sending financial aid award notifications to new students
+- Late March: We begin sending financial aid award notifications to incoming students

 - Late May: We begin sending financial aid award notifications to continuing students